Ravi-Vignesh/git-MasterVM/README.md

-# git-MasterVM
+# DevOps Demo

-My First Repository on GitHub
+My First Repository on GitHub.
 A repository to contain my demo devops project files such as selenium test and dockerfile which are used in the project.